Opportunities for Homeschooled Teens

 Fabric Workshop & Museum: High School students interested in art can participate in this paid Apprentice Training Program.

 For more information: Fabric Workshop Apprentice

-For more information: High School Internship with Methodist Hospital
+For more information: For High School Students

 Monell Science Apprenticeship program: Biomedical science.
 High School students conduct experiments related to senses and nutrition.
 Intensive 7-week internship.

 Wistar Institute Biomedical Research: 8 Week Summer Fellowship Program – cancer genetics & vaccine development.

 For more information: Summer Fellowship Program in Biomedical Research